instatetragrammaton/Patches/Musings/Audio-Interface.md

 # Marketing and ADAT

 [The Focusrite 18i20 claims to have 18 inputs and 20 outputs](https://focusrite.com/products/scarlett-18i20).
-However, looking on the back only shows 2 inputs on the front and 6 on the back.
+However, if we look at it, it only shows 2 (line/XLR) inputs on the front and 6 on the back.

 Where's the rest?

 The thing is that 8 of those inputs are ADAT inputs.
 This means you need to buy an additional [ADAT](Audio-inputs-outputs.md) converter such as the Behringer ADA8200 to get the full set of analog inputs available.